-3. Chihuahuas Are Some Of The Healthiest Dogs
+3. Chihuahuas Are Healthy Dogs

-Many people wouldn’t guess that the smallest breed of dog is also one of the healthiest dogs you can have as a pet.
+Many people wouldn’t guess that the smallest breed of dog is also one of the best dogs you can have as a pet.
 But owners of the tiny pets agree that they are loving, loyal, and great companions.

 If you take care of your Chihuahua your Chihuahua will take care of you!
 You can count on them to be one of the healthiest dogs, even with their pint-sized fun.